markusmueller73/Cryptor/README.md

 Simple application for Linux, MacOS and Windows to store your login datas in a xml- or decrypted-file.
 The en-/decoder is AES 256-bit.

 Please test this software with fictional accounts and report errors and suggestions of new/better functionality.
+In the "release" folder is an actual MacOS version (must be unpacked bevore use) and an actual MS-Windows version (download the languages.xml too, to see how to translate the gui in a different language).

 Thank you and happy testing.